vaxjaz/pulling-operation/README.md

 3.Asynchronous Task Handling:
 * The framework supports asynchronous execution of polling and task processing, with backpressure mechanisms to adjust PollingOpProperty based on task processing performance.
-* Call back when the service work is abnormal
+* Call back when the service work is exception

 ### Usage
 * first import dependency